async-aws/aws/docs/index.md

 ## Backwards compatibility promise

-This package is currently stabilizing.
-Versions released in April 2020 is considered fairly stable.
-After 1.0 is released the library strictly follows the process to keep backwards compatibility defined by Symfony.
+Backwards compatibility is the most important feature of any open source library.
+This project is inspired by Symfony and will strictly follow their process to keep backwards compatibility.

 See [Symfony backwards compatibility promise](https://symfony.com/bc) for more information.